biohackerellie/docs/docs/Docker/Windows RDS with Guacamole.md

 ## Windows Server Host

 Before setting up Guacamole that we use as a gateway to access Windows, we need to set up the host server that users will connect to.
 For our initial setup, all we need is a Virtual Machine running windows server 2022 and we've given it 20gb of ram and 8vCPUs.
 This can and will be expanded as needed.
-On the Windows server, you will need to install the Windows RDS session host role, and create a new session.
+On the Windows server, you will need to install the Windows RDS connecttion broker and session host role, and create a new session.
+If you plan to scale to more than 1 host, it's recommended to also have the connection broker on its own server vm.
 More documentation on this can be found [here](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/rds-roles).
 Right now, this host can hold 30-60 concurrent users, to expand beyond that user base, we can simply replicate the VM and load balance it in Guacamole.

 ## Installing Guacamole Docker Image